exceptionalvic/product-catalog-api/README.md

 ## Future Improvements

-1. Add user authentication (JWT or OAuth2)
-2. Implement rate limiting
-3. Add more advanced search (full-text) as well as other filter params
+1. Add more filter params
-4. Add pagination to list endpoints
+2. Add pagination to list endpoints
-6. Extend from just basic catalog
+3. Extend from just basic catalog to more features